denvrdata/denvrdemos/yara/README.md

 ### Denvr (Optional)

-Technically, you just need access to a linux box with the NVIDIA GPU(s), drivers and container runtime.
+Technically, you just need access to a Linux box with the NVIDIA GPU(s), drivers and container runtime.
 That being said, if you're gonna use a cloud provider anyway, why not Denvr? :)

 You can register for an account with Denvr directly from our [console](https://console.cloud.denvrdata.com/account/register-tenant).